 By segmenting learner behavior, we see four categories of learner behavior:

-- Those who are just browsing the content;
+- Employee’s who are just browsing the content

-- Those who will do all of the work;
+- Participants who will do all of the work

-- Those who just want to use it to reinforce current knowledge and use the content as a performance support tool.
+- Those who want to use it to reinforce current knowledge and use the content as a performance support tool

-So focusing on a narrow completion statistic is not meaningful in terms of evaluating the success of elearning.
+So focusing on a narrow completion statistic is not meaningful concerning evaluating the success of e-learning.

-Completion rates is a performance metric designed to evaluate traditional classroom based programs — and many try to apply it to e-learning.
+Completion rates are a performance metric designed to evaluate traditional classroom-based programs — and many try to apply it to e-learning.

-Clearly, there is a huge value to the knowledge that can be disseminated through online learning that makes training more productive by reaching more learners without increasing the training budget.
+Often ignored, is the huge value to the knowledge disseminated through e-learning that makes training more productive by reaching more learners without increasing the training budget.

 Procurement and HR executives already have felt the cost pressures on their training budgets resulting in a reduction of training hours per employee.

-In the face of new technologies leading to better and better e-learning, courses can now be developed that have the same learning effect as traditional classroom learning.
-Given the cost advantage, it’s very hard to ignore it.
+In the face of new technologies leading to better and better e-learning, courses can have the same learning effect as traditional classroom learning.
+Given the cost advantage, it’s tough to ignore it.

 Nuff said …

-If you would like to learn further about the benefits of experiential elearning in procurement email us email@example.com
+If you would like to learn further about the benefits of e-learning in procurement email us: email@example.com